 A tornado roars through in seconds.
 A nor’easter batters your home for hours.
 Powerful winds rip off shingles, shatter windows, snap trees, and collapse fences.
 The destruction is unmistakable.
 Yet insurers frequently deny wind and storm damage claims, claiming the damage resulted from “poor maintenance” or “inadequate construction”—arguments designed to shift liability from the covered peril to you.

 Siddons Law Firm fights wind and storm damage bad faith claims.
-We recover compensation for homeowners across Southeastern PA, Southern NJ, and the Eastern Shore of Maryland whose insurers wrongfully denied legitimate storm claims.
+We recover compensation for homeowners across PA, NJ, NY, and MD whose insurers wrongfully denied legitimate storm claims.
 If your wind damage claim was denied, delayed, or underpaid, we can help you hold your insurer accountable.

 Quick Answer: Storm & Wind Damage Bad Faith Claims